reemalmuqbil/reemalmuqbil.github.io/_posts/2019-10-12-Digits-Recognition-Using-KNN-Machine-Learning-Algorithm.md

 *Figure 3- Barchart For The Target Distribution*

 ### 2. Baseline
 The baseline model for this problem was built using K-Nearest Neighbors algorithm with all 784 features.
 The cross validation score for the baseline model is 0.97, which is great!
 However, if you are familiar with K-NN or have worked with it, you might be able to guess what's wrong with this model..
 Exactly, time complexity.
-The big-O notation for K-NN is <var>dxn</var>, where d is the number of dimensions (features) and n is the number of instances.
+The big-O notation for K-NN is __<var>(d x n)</var>__, where d is the number of dimensions (features) and n is the number of instances.
 In my case, for several runs it took between 1h 10min to 4h 20min to build the model.
 Therefore, to enhance its performance I've worked on feature engineering the dataset to reduce its dimensions.

 ### 3. Feature Engineering